Typography 101: What it is and Why it Matters

 Baseline– the invisible line that text rests on and where descenders (such as the line going down in a lowercase p) go below

-Web Safe Fonts– fonts that come preinstalled onto a web program or operating system.
+Web Safe Fonts– fonts that come pre-installed onto a web program or operating system.

 Calgary operated Uppercase Magazine is always a fantastic example for great design and typography.
-This particular page has clean spacing, legible typeface and utilizes font for a style that speaks to the meaning, without disrupting the readability for the viewer.
+This page has clean spacing, a legible typeface and utilizes font for a style that speaks to the meaning, without disrupting the readability for the viewer.

-Don’t get us wrong, calligraphy—when executed correctly— can be lovely but lately it’s become a three-headed, trend monster in the social media world.
+Don’t get us wrong, calligraphy—when executed correctly — can be lovely, but lately, it’s become a three-headed trend monster in the social media world.
 Difficult to read, with no discernible baseline or spacing, this fanciful writing is plaguing the internet.

 1: Function over everything.